juancarlospaco/nim-contra/README.rst

 Contra
 ======

-- Lightweight and fast Contract Programming, Design by Contract, on 9 lines of code, Zero cost at runtime.
+- Lightweight and fast Contract Programming, Design by Contract, on 9 lines of code, zero cost at runtime.

 .. image:: https://raw.githubusercontent.com/juancarlospaco/nim-contra/master/contra.jpg
+  :align: center

 - Produces no code at all when build for release, `KISS <http://wikipedia.org/wiki/KISS_principle>`_
 - Works on NimScript, JavaScript, ``{.compiletime.}`` and ``static:``.